-Students may regain federal financial aid eligibility by achieving the minimum qualitative and quantitative standards.
+Students may regain federal financial aid eligible by achieving the minimum qualitative and quantitative standards.
 Students can accomplish this by raising their cumulative GPA and/or completing an appropriate number of courses to raise the number of credits successfully completed versus attempted.
-This can be achieved by successfully completing the necessary course(s) at the College at the student's own expense or through transferring credits into the College.
+This can be achieved by successfully completing the necessary course(s) at the College at students' own expense or through transferring credits into the College.